-We conducted our audit in accordance with the Standards on Auditing (SAs) specified under section 143(10) of the Companies Act, 2013.
+We conducted our audit in accordance with the Standards on Auditing (SAs) specified under sub-section (10) of Section 143 of the Act.
 Our responsibilities under those Standards are further described in the Auditor Responsibilities for audit of the Financial Statements section of our report.
 We are independent of the Company in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (the 'ICAI') together with the ethical requirements that are relevant to our audit of the financial statements under the provisions of the Act, and rules thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI Code of Ethics.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

 Sudit K. Parekh & Co.
+LLP

+Chartered Accountants

-LLP Chartered Accountants Urmi Axis, 6th Floor, Famous Studio Lane, Dr. E. Moses Road, Mahalaxmi, Mumbai - 400 011
+Urmi Axis, 6th Floor, Famous Studio Lane,

+Dr. E. Moses Road, Mahalaxmi,

+Mumbai - 400 011.